bitburner-official/bitburner-src/src/Documentation/ui/doc/programming/hackingalgorithms.md

 Batches only function predictably when the target server is at minimum security and maximum money, so your script must also handle preparing a server for your batches.
 You can utilize batches to prepare a server by using no hack threads during preparation.

 Depending on your computer's performance as well as a few other factors, the necessary delay between script execution times may range between 20ms and 200ms, you want to fine-tune this value to be as low as possible while also avoiding your scripts finishing out of order.
-Anything lower than 20ms will not work due to javascript limitations.
+Anything lower than 20ms will not work due to JavaScript limitations.